Knewtonwako/Faithful-RTX/README.md

-make sure you put this after modules.
+make sure you put this after Modules  (IT MUST HAVE THE COMMA BEFORE "capabilities" TO ENSURE IT WORKS!!!!)

 next copy the textures into the block folder.